 Title I program services staff partner with adult literacy and basic education agencies for transition classes to help prepare youth participants for post-secondary education.
-Work Certified®, a work readiness program that prepares out-of-school youth with the tools to obtain and retain employment, is also available.
+SkillUpTM PA, which provides access to FREE online job skills training, is another tool that youth can utilize to help prepare for postsecondary education and training.
+LinkedIn Learning courses are discussed and assigned, as appropriate, in order to assist youth with work readiness.
 Appropriate OVR customer referrals are requested and accepted for participation in this program.